Why we exist

-To make sure we help those who are really in desperate need, we can only offer support to people who have been referred to us by agencies such as Apogg, Child Protection, Mental Health and Oncology teams, Caritas, Sedqa, Jesuit Refugee Service or Parish Priests and Imams.
+To make sure we help those who are really in desperate need, we can only offer support to people who have been referred to us by agencies such as Apogg, Child Protection, Mental Health and Oncology teams, Caritas, Sedqa and the Jesuit Refugee Service.
 You can see our full list below.
 We try to never turn anyone away.
 We are, however, not in a position to feed clients on a long term basis.
 We therefore collaborate closely with the Community Chest Fund and other charitable organisations to ensure we provide food to those who are genuinely in need.

 The cost of providing food exceeds €20,000 a month together with all the other operating costs necessary to keep our Foodbank Lifeline open.
 Even with regular donations of food and money and the constant support of corporate sponsors, it is not easy to keep the Foodbank operating.

 Just as we did last year, in November 2019 we are launching a "Reverse Advent Calendar" campaign.
 This is a request to the general public, schools, corporations and organization to undertake to place one non-perishable food item in a box every day from 1st to 24th December.
 In this way, everyone has the opportunity to prepare a food pack that will sustain a family in need for one week.